Quico Canseco: Post-congressional career

+Canseco was a candidate in the 2026 U.S. House election in Texas's 23rd congressional district, running against incumbent Tony Gonzales in the Republican primary.
+Canseco came in fourth place in the primary, receiving less than 7% of the vote.

 Personal life

 Canseco and his wife, Gloria, have been married since 1979.
 The couple resides in San Antonio.
 They have three children and attend St. Matthew's Roman Catholic Church.
 He attended Culver Military Academy in his youth.